eyvmal/csharp-tdd-oop-bobs-bagels/domain.md

 																										false if bagel doesnt exist BagelShop		ChangeCapacity()							A manager can change capacaites of baskets	true if manager false if not manager
-Basket			GetTotalPrice()								Get the total cost of the basket			float of total price Bagel			GetPrice()									Get the price of an item					float of price Bagel			ChangeFilling(Filling oldF, Filling newF)	Change the old filling for a new			true if succesful
+Basket			GetTotalPrice()								Get the total cost of the basket			decimal of total price Bagel			GetPrice()									Get the price of an item					decimal of price Bagel			ChangeFilling(Filling oldF, Filling newF)	Change the old filling for a new			true if succesful
 																										false it either doesnt exist Bagel			AddFilling(Filling filling)					Add a new filling							true if successful